Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Mirror Symmetry from Gauge Theory

-where $F^{(+)} = F^{(+)a} T^a$ and $F^{(-)} = F^{(-)a} (T^a)^*$.
-This is known as the Bogomolov inequality \ct{gang-tian,bogomolov}, which is true for all stable bundles with $c_1(E) = 0$.
+is the second Chern class of a complex vector bundle $V_+ = E$ over $M_+ = M$ or $V_- = \overline{F}$ over $M_- = \widetilde{M}$.
+This is known as the Bogomolov inequality \ct{gang-tian,bogomolov}, which is true for all stable bundles with $c_1(V_\pm) = 0$.
 Using the identification in Eqs. \eq{id-fa} and \eq{id-fb}, one may translate the above inequality into the one in gravity theory